Butterflying the Turkey allows it to lay flat on the grill and cook evenly for a tender turkey on the outside and crispy herbed butter skin.

 - Remove Fresh or Thawed Turkey from the packaging and pat it dry with paper towels.

 - Sprinkle salt all over the Turkey and add Salt under the skin to reach the meat directly.
-Then cover with plastic wrap in and leave in the fridge overnight.
+Then cover with plastic wrap and leave in the refrigerator overnight.

-- Preheat smoker or grill to 350 degrees.
-Place the whole turkey breast side down and the backbone facing up.
-The wings tips should be pointing down.
+- Place the whole turkey breast side down on a large cutting board.
+The backbone should be facing up and the wing tips pointing down.

 - Mix softened butter with rosemary, thyme, garlic powder and salt.

 - Place turkey on indirect heat of grill or smoker.
 I highly recommend using a temperature probe for accurate cooking.
-Remove once temperature reaches 165 degrees and allow to rest at least 15 minutes before carving.
+Remove once the temperature reaches 165°F in the thickest part of the breast and allow the turkey to rest for at least 15 minutes before carving.

 Video